bodono/scs-python/README.md

 solve time.
 This is useful, for example, when solving several similar problems sequentially.
-To do this simply add fields to the `data` dictionary passed to `scs.solve` with additional fields `x`, `y`, and `s` (or any subset thereof) where `x` and `s` correspond to the primal solution guesses and `y` corresponds to the dual solution guess.
+To do this simply add fields to the `data` dictionary passed to `scs.solve` with additional fields `x`, `y`, and `s` (or any subset thereof) where `x` and `s` correspond to NUMPY arrays containing the primal solution guesses and `y` corresponds to a NUMPY array containing the dual solution guess.